Chemistry BSc (Hons)

 From human health to climate change, chemistry is critical to solving today’s biggest global challenges.
 On this degree you’ll gain the skills and knowledge you need to make a difference to our world and society.

 Study topics that spark your curiosity in areas such as sustainable chemistry, chemical biology and the fast-growing field of computational chemistry – where chemistry and digital skills meet.
-You’ll carry out experiments in recently refurbished labs, and learn from inspirational academics at a Russell Group university where extraordinary research advances feed in...
+You’ll learn from inspirational academics at a Russell Group university where extraordinary research advances feed into your degree.

 1 option available